 In reality, depending on the severity, it may take a few days, but I guarantee that if you keep at it and you do not let yourself trapped into the downward spiral, you will overcome the block, and you will be back at writing in no time.

-And let me share a little secret with you: this post was me changing focus.
+And let me share a little secret with you: this post was my changing focus.
 As a matter of fact, I find that non-fiction is a great way to shift focus completely.
 If you are a blogger, you can use that to your advantage.
 Write some posts, post some comments.
 Keep writing something different every time.
 You will not only pull yourself out of the blackness of the block, but at the same time, you will improve your writing craft, and you will flex those little brain cells and take your creativity to new levels.

 What’s Your Writer’s Block Story?

 Do you have any writer’s block horror stories?
 What happened, how did it manifest?
 What did you do to get out of it?
 Did you get out of it?
 Use the comment box below to share your story or thoughts with us and help the community!
+Also, remember to check these habits of famous writers to learn how they deal with the same problems.

 Other Writer’s Block Resources